ECCO-GROUP/ECCO-v4-Python-Tutorial/doc/intro.rst

 The ECCO CP state estimate has two defining features: (1) it reproduces a large set of remote sensing and in-situ observational data within their prior quantified uncertainties and (2) the dynamical evolution of its ocean circulation, hydrography, and sea-ice through time perfectly satisfies the laws of physics and thermodynamics.
 The state estimate is the solution of a free-running ocean and sea-ice general circulation model and consequently can be used to assess budgets of quantities like heat, salt and vorticity.

+ECCO Version 4 Release 3 is the most recent edition of the global ocean state estimate and estimation system described by Forget et al. (2015b, 2016).

+A brief synopsis describing Release 3 can be found here:
+ftp://ecco.jpl.nasa.gov/Version4/Release3/doc/v4r3_estimation_synopsis.pdf

+A high-level analysis of the state estimate can be found here: ftp://ecco.jpl.nasa.gov/Version4/Release3/doc/v4r3_overview_plots.pdf

 Relation to other ocean reanalyses
 ==================================